Local schools begin the new year amid national teacher shortage

 Public schools in Bismarck-Mandan are beginning the academic year amid a nationwide shortage of teachers and staff attributed in part to burnout and culture wars.

-Mandan Public Schools begins classes on Wednesday, with Bismarck Public Schools starting the next day.
-Catholic schools in Bismarck got underway last week; in Mandan they get underway Wednesday.
+Mandan Public Schools began classes on Wednesday, with Bismarck Public Schools starting the next day.
+Catholic schools in Bismarck got underway last week; in Mandan they started Wednesday.

 Leaders of both public school districts last week were still looking to fill some positions, though they're not struggling as much as many other schools around the state and nation.